bassosimone/xv6sh/README.md

 When we encounter commands between `(` and `)` we execute them in a subshell.
-We pass code to the subshell by serializing the specific portion of the parse tree using the `-c COMMANDS` command line argument.
-We serialize using [src/serializer.rs](src/serializer.rs).
+We pass code to the subshell by serializing the specific portion of the parse tree using [src/serializer.rs](src/serializer.rs).

+The `-c COMMANDS` command allows a shell (or a sub-shell) to execute a sequence of commands.

 The `-x` command line argument turns verbose mode on.